Ruan-Xin/100-days-of-code/log.md

 ### Day 0: August 6, 2017

-**Today's Progress**: parse drop and alter grammar, alter is only supported to modified for column, consummation ddl.
+**Today's Progress**: parse drop and alter grammar, alter is only supported to modified for column,and consummate ddl grammar.

 **Tomorrow:** begin to code visitor and ast package mok.